-In May, is his book “Reflections from Hell: 'Richard Lewis'
+In May, his book “Reflections From Hell: 'Richard Lewis' Guide

-Guide on How Not to Live".
-Lewis is on the shelves.
+on How Not to Live", was published by PowerHouse.
 He collaborated

 with longtime friend and patron of his, the extraordinary NY artist,

-Carl Nicholas Titolo.
-Titolo puts his genius to Lewis’s wildly
+Carl Nicholas Titolo, who put his artistic imagery to Lewis’s

-warped and often profound musings, which turned into a dream team
+wildly warped and often profound musings, which turned into a dream

 friend and also a patron to the artist, contributed a mind-blowing

-His recent 2 DVD package box set (9/14) “A Bundle of Nerves”
+2 DVD package box set, “A Bundle of Nerves” is a collective

 Lewis loved being part of HBO’s "Curb Your Enthusiasm."